HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md

 3. For each element, there is a corresponding classname convention.
 For example, `pd-override-[Element]-[(6)uuid]`.

-4. After saving the presentation designer, it will automatically create an override stylesheet:
+4. After saving the Presentation Designer, it will automatically create an override stylesheet:

     ![](../../../../assets/HCL_Presentation_Designer_override_stylesheet_created.png)